 Dr Michael Duffy, Programme Director

-The programme consists of four x 30 credit modules (PG Dip modules) which are linked to the BABCP Minimum Training Standards for CBT accreditation (Level 2) and in addition an applied clinical module on Post-Traumatic Stress Disorder with a research component (60 credits).
+The programme consists of six x 20 credit modules (PG Dip modules) which are linked to the BABCP Minimum Training Standards for CBT accreditation (Level 2) and in addition an applied clinical module on Post-Traumatic Stress Disorder with a research component (60 credits).

-Core Concepts and Skills of Cognitive Behavioural Therapy (Depression)
+Core Concepts & Skills of Cognitive Behavioural Psychotherapy for Depression

-Appraisal and Application of Evidence-Based Trauma Focussed CBT for Post-Traumatic Stress Disorder and Other Related Disorders (specialist MSc assessment, 60 CATS)
+Appraisal and Application of CBT for Post-Traumatic Stress Disorder & Other Trauma Related Disorders

 Trainees will be expected to provide therapy with a minimum of 8 clients during the course and also arrange their own clinical supervision within the agency providing the clients for the trainee.
 Therapy sessions should be recorded on camera for supervision purposes and to facilitate self-reflection on practice development.